 Change Sleeping Environment

 Elevate your dog’s head while they sleep to promote better airflow.
 A round, supportive bed encourages side-sleeping, which keeps the throat open.
-Avoid plush pillows that might push their head forward.
+We also recommend you use plush pillows that might push their head forward.

 Keep Air Clean and Allergen-Free